gumblex/tg-export/README.md

                         output path
   -d DB, --db DB        database path
-  -f, --force           force download all messages -l, --logging         logging mode (keep running)
+  -f, --force           force download all messages
+  -p PEER, --peer PEER  only download messages for this peer (format:
+                        channel#id1001234567, or use partial name/title as
+                        shown in tgcli)
+  -B, --batch-only      fetch messages in batch only, don't try to get more
+                        missing messages
+  -t TIMEOUT, --timeout TIMEOUT
+                        tg-cli command timeout
-  -e TGBIN, --tgbin TGBIN
+  -l, --logging         logging mode (keep running) -L, --keep-logging    first export, then keep logging -e TGBIN, --tgbin TGBIN
                         telegram-cli binary path
+  -v, --verbose         print debug messages
 ```

 **Lots** of workaround about the unreliability of tg-cli is included (in this script and `tgcli.py`), so the script itself may be unreliable as well.